-A health care plan’s actuarial value is the percentage of total average costs for covered benefits that the plan will pay.
-The higher the actuarial value, the less patient cost-sharing the plan will have on average.
+A commonly used measure of the richness of a health care benefit plan design is its actuarial value, the percentage of total average costs for covered benefits that the plan will pay.

 The railroad plan has a current actuarial value (AV) of 93 percent, which means that it pays 93 percent of plan benefit expenses, while the plan members pay the other 7 percent through a combination of deductibles, copays and coinsurance.
 (As explained later, when direct employee contributions toward health care coverage are taken into account, employees pay about 20% overall of plan benefit costs.)

 Comparisons to various benchmarks illustrate how far the railroad plan is out of step with other health care plans.

 The Willis Towers Watson 2016 financial benchmark survey demonstrates the extraordinary richness of the railroad plan.
 The average actuarial value for plans in that survey is 84%, nearly 10 percentage points lower than the railroad plan.
 So, too, does a comparison with the Federal Employee Health Benefits Program (BCBS Standard Option), which covers some 1.8 million employees and retirees and has an AV of 87%.

 As another point of comparison, the railroad plan’s current AV exceeds even the most valuable “platinum” coverage tier (90% AV), as defined by the Affordable Care Act (“ACA”).

 The generosity of the railroad plan’s major benefit design features compared to other employer plans is further underscored by findings from the Kaiser Family Foundation’s 2016 Employer Health Benefits Survey.

 So, too, does a comparison with the Federal Employee Health Benefits Program.

 Health care costs are surging and borne largely by the railroads